suxess-it/kubriX/docs/oss/installation/kind.md

-# Bootstrap kubriX on a local KinD cluster
+# Quick start kubriX on a local KinD cluster

-With this step-by-step guide kubriX with its default KIND-DELIVERY stack gets deployed on your local KinD cluster.
+With this step-by-step guide kubriX with its default stack gets deployed on your local KinD cluster.

 ## Prerequisites